Practical Nursing (PN) Program Handbook

 Upon completion of the Camosun College Practical Nursing Program, graduates will:

-- Apply the Baseline Competencies for Licensed Practical Nurses' Professional Practice to provide safe, competent, culturally safe and ethical care
+- Apply the Entry-to-Practice Competencies for Licensed Practical Nurses (2013) to provide safe, competent, culturally safe and ethical care.

-- Practice within relevant legislation, scope of practice, Standards of Practice, and Code of Ethics as set out by the Health Professions Act and the CLPNBC
+- Practice within relevant legislation, scope of practice, standards of practice, and code of ethics as set out by the Health Professions Act and the BCCNP.

 - Value and engage in continuous learning to maintain and enhance competence